inpsyde/agb-connector/readme.txt

 = Support =

-You can find technical support for this plugin in the wordpress.org forum: https://wordpress.org/support/plugin/agb-connector
+You can find technical support for this plugin in the [wordpress.org forum](https://wordpress.org/support/plugin/agb-connector).

 Please read the FAQ (frequently asked questions) first and make sure you have installed the newest version of the plugin before contacting us.